stratio84/csvToJson/README.md

 # csvToJson
 Convert csv file to JSON.
-Make use of the csvtojson module (https://www.npmjs.com/package/csvtojson)
+Make use of the csvtojson module: (https://www.npmjs.com/package/csvtojson)

 ## INSTRUCTION:
 ```